Hoisin Sticky Ribs

 6Place the wrapped ribs, with the meatiest side facing down, on the prepared baking sheet.

-While the ribs are baking, you can make the hoisin sauce using the provided recipe instructions below.
+8While the ribs are baking, you can make the hoisin sauce using the recipe instructions below.

-• Prepare Hoisin Sauce
+• Make Hoisin Sauce

 • 1Heat sesame oil in a small saucepan over medium heat.
 Stir in the garlic, ginger, and green onion.
 Cook, stirring occasionally, until tender and translucent, 3 to 5 minutes.
 Set the saucepan aside to cool.

 3Make a cornstarch slurry by mixing 1/2 teaspoon cornstarch with 2 teaspoons water.
 Whisk the slurry into the sauce.
 As it simmers, the sauce will thicken.
-Once thickened, remove from the heat and let cool.
+Once thickened, remove it from the heat and let it cool.

-• 1Heat the oven to 425° Fahrenheit (218°C).
+• 1Heat the oven to 425°F (218°C).

 2Gently unwrap the ribs and scrape away the cilantro, garlic, and ginger (these can be discarded).

-3Cut the rack into individual ribs or two to three bone portions.
+3Cut the rack into individual ribs or two- to three-bone portions.
 Place them in a 13-inch by 9-inch baking dish.

 4Spoon most of the hoisin sauce over the ribs, ensuring they are well covered (save a little sauce for later).
 Flip the ribs so the meaty side faces down and move them around in the sauce for even coating.
-Bake the uncovered ribs for 3 to 5 minutes or until the sauce is beginning to bubble.

-5Remove the baking dish from the oven ad flip them so the meaty side faces up.
+6Remove the baking dish from the oven and flip the ribs so the meaty side faces up.
 Tilt the baking dish and gather as much sauce as possible to spoon back over the ribs.
 This time, the sauce will be thicker.
-I like to add a little extra sauce on top at this point.
-Optionally, garnish with chopped peanuts, sliced pepper, and green onion.
+At this point, I like to add a little extra sauce on top.

 Adam and Joanne's Tips

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.

 Nutrition Per Serving Serving Size 1/4 of the rack (3 to 4 ribs) / Calories 643 / Total Fat 37.9g / Saturated Fat 11.8g / Cholesterol 142.8mg / Sodium 1066.8mg / Carbohydrate 32.7g / Dietary Fiber 1.1g / Total Sugars 25.2g / Protein 45.3g

-AUTHOR: Adam and Joanne Gallagher
+AUTHOR: Joanne Gallagher

 Inspired Taste Newsletter Signup

-14 comments… Leave a Review
+21 comments… Leave a Review

 • Erin March 10, 2024, 8:15 pm